exercism/java/POLICIES.md

 ### Good first issues

 > Aim to keep 10-20 small and straightforward issues open at any given time.
 Identify any such issues by applying the "good first issue" label.
-You can view the current list of these issues [here](https://github.com/exercism/java/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+You can view the current list of labeled issues [on GitHub](https://github.com/exercism/java/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 References: [[1](https://github.com/exercism/java/issues/220#issue-196447088)], [[2](https://github.com/exercism/java/issues/1669)]